tent/tent.io/content/blog/introducing-tent.md

 Tent is decentralized, not federated or centralized.
 Any Tent server can connect to any other Tent server.
 All features are available to any server as first-class citizens.
-Anyone can host their own tent server.
+Anyone can host their own Tent server.
 Tent servers can also be run as Tor hidden services to create a social darknet for at-risk organizers and activists.
 Anyone can write applications that connect to Tent in order to display or create user content.